-Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α rully 11.
+Domain: Leadership and Decision Making lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 11.
 School administrators advocate for all SWDs to be transported to and from school and community-based activities with students without disabilities attending the same school, except for those who have an IEP indicating a shortened school day.
 Administrators review bus arrival and departure procedures for all buses to ensure the safety of all students and identify potential problem areas (e.g, physical access, health and safety measures, adequate supervision for all bus arrivals and departures) All bus arrivals and departures occur at the same time and location for students with and without disabilities.
 There are designated bus monitors in each school who are responsible for overseeing bus procedures and identifying potential problems.
 The principal has made a formal request to the district for bus schedules to be changed.
 Students with and without disabilities attend field trips, community-based career or vocational instruction and school-sponsored trips together.
-SWDs do not arrive late and leave school early based upon the bus schedule. &gt; A Transportation synopsis is generated and used to keep track of student routes.
-ESE Specialist handles and monitors Transportation requests made through the Ed Plan system via students' IEPs. ested Measures: Bus schedules and rosters strict transportation office requesting chang s, school site map (including bus locations), field trip docur es to bus schedules. mentation; documen itation of e emails or other communication between school leaders no stu Note: Aligns with District BPIE Indicator #9.
+SWDs do not arrive late and leave school early based upon the bus schedule. ~ Administrators review bus arrival and departure procedures for all buses to ensure the safety of all students and identify potential problem areas.
+Field trips utilize buses as needed.
+SWDs do not arrive late and leave school early based upon bus schedules.
+Suggested Measures: Bus schedules and rosters, school site map (including bus locations), field trip documentation; documentation of emails or other communication between school leaders and district transportation office requesting changes to bus schedules. no stu Note: Aligns with District BPIE Indicator #9.
 Although school leaders may not have full control over district bus schedules, they can advocate for the district to make changes to schedules so that no students lose academic time on task as a result of scheduled bus service.
 School leaders can also make requests to the district through work orders that include the construction of curb cuts at school bus drop-off and pick-up locations designated for all buses.
 Comm ents: